 - What steps did you take to help them improve?

 - Did you need to overcome any obstacles, or change your initial plan?

 - How did your colleague respond to your help?

 - What was the outcome?

 Q1.
-Tell us about why you want to become a police officer.
+Tell us why you want to become a police officer.

-This is an incredibly common opening question, and it would be a huge surprise if you didn’t hear this during your interview.
+This is an incredibly common opening question, and it would be a huge surprise if you weren’t asked this during your interview.
 The best response here, is to be honest!
-Think about the reasons for why you want to become a police officer.
+Think about the reasons why you want to become a Scottish police officer.
 What has motivated you to apply?
 What is it about the police service that inspires you?
-Take a look at the goals and aims of Police Scotland on their website.
-Do you share these goals?
+Take a look at the goals and aims of Police Scotland on their website, do you share these goals?

 Q2.
 Tell me about yourself and what qualities you believe you have, that will be relevant to the role of a police officer.

 This is another very common question.
 Remember, the purpose of this interview is to help Police Scotland find out more about who you are, and why you would be a great police officer.
 So, it’s not unusual for them to just ask you this outright!